Aboriginal and Torres Strait Islander peoples

 Approximately three in ten Aboriginal and Torres Strait Islander young people are extremely or very concerned about their body image

-Binge eating disorders are as common, if not more common, among Aboriginal and Torres Strait Islander youth
+Binge eating disorders are as common, if not more common, among Aboriginal and Torres Strait Islander young people

 There is never one single risk factor for an eating disorder.
 It’s more likely the illness is due to a combination of causes – genetics, social and emotional wellbeing factors and influences from society and culture such as discrimination, racism, and cultural trauma could be involved.
 Read more about risks and warning signs.

 At Butterfly we support all Australians with lived experience of a body image issue or eating disorder.
 We are committed to reducing stigma around eating disorders and increasing help-seeking and support for everyone who is impacted.